ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 This article answers both questions.

-### First steps: snippet trigger and tabstop navigation keys
+### Set snippet trigger and tabstop navigation keys

 After installing LuaSnip you should configure: